ENG8011 Assessment of Future Specialist Technology

 The uptake and application of technological advances is often surprising, differing widely from the expectations and intentions of the inventor.
 An attempt is made to extrapolate from current information to gain insight into future technological resources, markets, products and consumer expectations.

 An overview is made of products and markets: Food and subsistence, travel, entertainment and spectator sport, health and healing, participation sport, conflict, functions of government, information and enforcement.
 Changes that shape our surroundings are traced back to their original invention - eg. the invention of the lift underpinned the possibility of the high rise building.
-Routes to innovation are considered, including product convergence, cross fertilisation - as with the effect of computing power on biotechnology, inventing by analogy - as with the 'spin' transistor.
-The nature of product stagnation is reviewed - as with the vacuum cleaner - and means whereby novelty can be introduced (eg. Dyson).
+Routes to innovation are considered, including product convergence, cross fertilisation - as with the effect of computing power on biotechnology, inventing by analogy.
+The nature of product stagnation is reviewed, as well as means whereby novelty can be introduced.
 Fashion in innovation is observed - the tendency for leapfrogging sequences of advances in a narrow field.
 Advantageous deficiency is mentioned - the deliberate introduction of defects to induce sales of replacements.

 The course objectives define the student learning outcomes for a course.
 On completion of this course, students should be able to: